Close Menu

 Social Security Attorneys at Cannon Disability Law

 It can be difficult to prove that your Multiple Sclerosis symptoms prevent you from working.
 But, Cannon Disability Law can help you win your Social Security benefits.
 We are happy to answer your questions.
 And, we will help you file your application for SSDI and SSI benefits.
-Contacting us and talking to us about your case is free.
+Contacting us about your case is free.
 We will not charge you to review your case for merit.

 Likewise, we will not charge you an attorney fee unless we win your case.
 If we do not win your case, you will not pay an attorney fee.
 However, there are costs in every case that the client does pay.
 Typically, these costs are minimal.
 It is usually the cost of paying your doctor for a copy of your medical records.

 Unfortunately, many doctors are now using large companies to copy medical records.
 Those companies charge high fees.
 We try to keep costs low for you.
 But, you need to help us by getting your records in person from your doctor.
 If the doctor uses a copy company, then it can cost a lot of money to get your records.
-Learn more here about how to get your medical records for free.
+Learn more about how to get your medical records for free.

 WHAT WE DO TO HELP YOU WIN SSDI & SSI BENEFITS